eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/04-layout-react-native-components-with-flexbox.md

 In contrast to the web, React Native's default flex direction is `column`.
 This may confuse people coming from regular CSS where the default direction is `row`.

-Imagine every component in React Native already has these rules applied:
+👍Imagine every component in React Native already has these rules applied:

 ```jsx
 <Component style={{